Maastro-CDS-Imaging-Group/PET-CT-data-pipeline/README.md

 2. Intensity standardization
 	- 2 options: Intensity clipping or histogram standardization
 	- Clipping for CT is set to [-150,150] HU and for PET [0,20] SUV by default.
-	- Histogram standardization [[Paper](https://ieeexplore.ieee.org/document/836373) | [TorchIO implementation](https://torchio.readthedocs.io/transforms/preprocessing.html#histogramstandardization)]: Computing a mean histogram using the training samples, and distorting the histograms of the images to match this mean histogram using piece-wise linear contrast adjustment.
+	- Clipping + Histogram standardization [[Histogram paper](https://ieeexplore.ieee.org/document/836373) | [TorchIO Histogram standardization](https://torchio.readthedocs.io/transforms/preprocessing.html#histogramstandardization)]: Computing a mean histogram using the training samples, and distorting the histograms of the images to match this mean histogram using piece-wise linear contrast adjustment.
 To be done separately for PET and CT, obviously.

 3. Augmentation transform
 	- Spatial: Random rotation(+-10 degrees), scaling(+-15%), elastic distortion.